-Ezra Thampraporn our Learning Assistant has been working as a teacher assistant for the past 12 years in several schools prior to joining VERSO.
+Ezra Thampraporn our Early Years Learning Assistant has been working as a teacher assistant for the past 13 years in several schools.
 She holds a bachelor’s degree in Education, majoring in Early Childhood, from Suan Sunandha Rajabhat University, Bangkok.
 She is interested in innovative teaching techniques, enjoys traveling and jewelry designing.

 A volunteering experience at a local art center in Hanoi, Vietnam saw Ha Trinh, our Learning Assistant, change her career from finance and banking to education.
 Working at a risk center in an art center, Ha was inspired to help people discover things about themselves that they had not known.
 She strongly believes that at VERSO, the sky's the limit for anyone who wants to do something different in education.
 Ha has a BA in International Finance and Banking from Foreign Trade University, Vietnam and a MA in Multidisciplinary Studies/ International Learning Styles, with a focus on Social Emotional Studies from the State University of New York, USA.
 Ha also holds a Mindfulness Teaching Certification from Mindful Schools, CA, USA.